Benefits of Lunges Exercise

 2. take a long step forward with one foot and lower into a lunge position by bending both knees until your thigh is parallel to the floor.

-3. push-off with your front foot and rise to starting position.
+3. Push off with your front foot and rise to the starting position.

 4. repeat, alternating legs each time you lunge forward.

-5. work your way across the room, moving as quickly as possible to increase the intensity of exercise.
+5. work across the room, moving as quickly as possible to increase exercise intensity.

 Lunges are one of the best lower body exercises you can do.
 They can be done with or without weights, and they work your glutes, hamstrings, quads, and calves.

-If you have a history of knee or back problems, I recommend having a spotter or using a raised surface to step on so that you can concentrate on moving your body as efficiently as possible without worrying about falling over.
+Suppose you have a history of knee or back problems.
+In that case, I recommend having a spotter or using a raised surface to step on so that you can concentrate on moving your body as efficiently as possible without worrying about falling over.

-There are 4 different lunges that I will cover in this post:
+There are four different lunges that I will cover in this post:

 – The forward lunge